Use Case

 Email validation for fraud teams, as a standalone signal

 Fraud teams use email validation as a standalone signal to catch disposable, throwaway, and undeliverable addresses behind fake accounts.
-Trueguard's email validation API checks format, MX, SMTP deliverability, disposable domains, catch-all, role-based, and free-mail in one call.
+Trueguard's email validation API checks format, MX, SMTP validity, mailbox deliverability, disposable domains, catch-all, role-based, and free-mail in one call.
 It is a separate product you run yourself; it does not feed Trueguard's fraud-scoring pipeline.

 Built by a fraud-detection teamStandalone, you own the decision100 free per month, no card